 IWTSD started in 1997 as a one-day occasion, but has since grown to include the entire month of October.
 So in a way, “Walk to School Day” could also be called “Walk to School Month.”
 Thousands of U.S. school districts join in every October, and 2015 expects to include the most participants to date.

 Walk to School Day is just one way to encourage fitness & wellness for children.
 Simply walking more has tremendous, long-lasting health benefits, including lower rates of metabolic syndrome, better hormonal balance, less overall inflammation, and superior weight control.

 If your school doesn’t participate, talk to administrators & teachers to encourage participation – who knows, you might be the catalyst for positive lifestyle habits and better health for your community.

 Along with regular exercise, medical attention (urgent and otherwise) can promote long-term wellness.
-For physicals, regular check-ups, flu shots, sports injuries and other issues that aren’t life threatening, Urgent Care Extra has the professional care you need.
+For physicals, regular check-ups, flu shots, sports injuries and other issues that aren’t life threatening, Banner Urgent Care has the professional care you need.
 We have offices all over Nevada and Arizona, with more on the way!

 Contact a Banner Urgent Care representative for more information at (480) 988-9108.
 Thanks for reading the Banner Urgent Care blog!